- Pubs & Hotels

 - Tours & Functions

-The Visitor Centre at Shepherd Neame is open to all who wish to discover more about this proudly independent family company and its wide range of award-winning beers.
+The Visitor Centre at Shepherd Neame is open for those wishing to discover more about this proudly independent family company and its wide range of award-winning beers.

 Join us for an award winning guided tour of Britain's oldest brewer.
 Discover the brewer's art and then learn how our beers and speciality lagers are tested for quality during an entertaining tutored tasting - audience participation encouraged!